-Alcoholism and its related health consequences are a major health care issue all over the world.
-The social, economic and health consequences are well known.
-But it is also important to acknowledge the fact that alcohol is an important part of our lives in the form of relaxation, fine dining, socialization, etc. The common man/woman who wants to enjoy drinking responsibly faces a lot of questions.
-Some of them are: 1) Am I drinking within limits/how much is too much?
-2) Am I addicted to alcohol?
-You can find answers to these questions in this article.
+Alcoholism and its related health consequences are a major healthcare issue all over the world.
+The social, economic, and health consequences are well known.
+But it is also important to acknowledge the fact that alcohol is an important part of our lives in the form of relaxation, fine dining, socialization, etc. A common man or woman who wants to enjoy drinking responsibly faces a lot of questions.
+Some of them are;

 The British Units system is easy, as the units can be calculated by Alcohol By Volume (ABV) mentioned in the beverage container and the amount consumed in mL as well as clear guidelines.